General Info – summary

 Flowers

 The small (about 5mm in diameter) and green to greenish-white or yellowish, bisexual Flowers are actinomorphic (Regular, symmetrical.
-The faintly scented flowers are vertically divisible into similar halves by more than 1 plane passing through the axis).
-Flowers develop in leaf axils and are arranged in Cymes (broad, more or less flat-topped, determinate flower cluster, with central flowers opening first) with branched flowering heads.
-Each flower rests on a pedicel (stalk of a single flower) that is up to 5mm long (photo 437).
-The slightly scented flowers are usually located in leaf axils at the top node of the previous year’s growth.
+Flowers are vertically divisible into similar halves by more than 1 plane passing through the axis).
+The faintly scented flowers develop in leaf axils and are arranged in Cymes (broad, more or less flat-topped, determinate flower cluster, with central flowers opening first) with branched flowering heads.
+Each flower rests on a short pedicel (stalk of a single flower) that is up to 5mm long (photo 437).
+The flowers are usually located in leaf axils at the top node of the previous year’s growth.
 Bracteoles (modified specialised leaves usually found with inflorescences and flowers) are inconspicuous.
 The saucer shaped, truncate Calyx usually lacks lobes and has 5 teeth (photo 377).
 The Corolla tube is broadly cylindrical and ends with a white pubescent (with dense fine, short, soft hairs) throat (photo 433).
 Extending from the throat are the 5 acute lobes that may become reflexed.
 There is a circular Disc (a more or less fleshy or elevated development of the receptacle) present.
+Functionally male flowers are often produced first.
 The 5 Stamens alternate with the corolla lobes and arise from and extend slightly beyond the corolla mouth (photo 433).
 The functional linear Anthers contain copious viable pollen, which is dehisced through longitudinal slits (photo 433).
 They are usually longer than the Filaments.
 There is single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma).
 The inferior Ovary usually has 2 locules (locule – compartment within an organ e.g., ovary).
 Each locule contains a single Ovule.
-(Sep-Nov).
+(Aug-Dec).

 Fruit

-The slightly kidney-shaped to obovoid (egg-shaped fruits with the narrow end at the base) and asymmetric (not equal to the opposite sides) Fruit is up to 1cm long, and tapers towards the base.
-It is hairless and is usually a 2-seeded Drupe (a fleshy, indehiscent fruit with the seed enclosed in a stony endocarp; stone fruit e.g., peach) with an off-centre, Pedicel (stalk of a single flower) that is distinctly attached to the side (photos 543 & 550).
+The slightly kidney-shaped (photo 562) to obovoid (egg-shaped fruits with the narrow end at the base) or even square fruit.
+The asymmetric (not equal to the opposite sides) Fruit is up to 1cm long, and tapers towards the base.
+It is hairless and is usually a 2-seeded Drupe (a fleshy, indehiscent fruit with the seed enclosed in a stony endocarp; stone fruit – like a peach) with a distinctive off-centre, Pedicel (stalk of a single flower) that is attached to the side (photos 543 & 550).
 This is diagnostic.
 Ripened fruit becomes shrivelled, black and is up to 1cm long (photo 976).
 It tapers towards the base and may be sunken towards the apex.
 The 2 mature Seeds are black.
-(Nov-Mar).
+(Nov-Apr).

 Distribution & Ecology

-This drought resistant Tree is often located in thickets (photo 874 – under Trees), on rocky hillsides and may grow in small groups, often near rivers, in woodland, bushveld (a sub-tropical woodland ecoregion of southern Africa occurring in Limpopo, Northwest) and grassland.
-Trees occur near Estcourt in KwaZulu-Natal, Gauteng: in the Highveld e.g., Jeppestown Ridge and Melville Koppies (Johannesburg area), Walter Sisulu National Botanical Gardens and the Zoo koppie in Pretoria.
-It also grows along the escarpment.
-It is also found in Limpopo, North West, Mpumalanga and into North-east Swaziland near Siteki (was Stegi), Lesotho, Botswana, Mozambique and Zimbabwe.
+This drought resistant Tree is often located in thickets (photo 874 – under Trees), on rocky hillsides (including along the escarpment), grasslands and may grow in small groups, often near rivers, in woodland, bushveld (a sub-tropical woodland ecoregion of southern Africa occurring in Limpopo, Northwest).
+Trees occur near Estcourt in KwaZulu-Natal, Gauteng: in the Highveld e.g. Jeppestown Ridge and Melville Koppies (Johannesburg area), Walter Sisulu National Botanical Gardens and the Zoo koppie (a usually rocky hill on the African veld) in Pretoria.
+It is also found in Limpopo, North West, Mpumalanga and into North-east Swaziland near Siteki (Stegi), Lesotho, Botswana, Mozambique and Zimbabwe.
 This plant grows in an altitude range from the coast to about 1 800m.
 It does not occur in Namibia, Northern Cape or Western Cape.
-The small flowers attract a number of insects and many birds.
+The small flowers attract a number of insects and birds.

 Ethnobotany

 The Wood is pale yellowish white and brown.
 It is strong, fine-grained, durable, insect resistant and used for fence poles.
-After the bark has been removed, the attractively grooved young Stems are useable as walking sticks and ornaments.
-Many “original trees” were felled during early mining activities.
+After the bark has been removed, the attractively longitudinally grooved young Stems are useable as walking sticks and ornaments.
+Many of the original large trees were felled during early mining activities in South Africa.
 The Fruit is edible.

 References